-Research finds Medicare and private insurance spending similar throughout TexasDecember 21st, 2011 in Health /
+Research finds Medicare and private insurance spending similar throughout TexasDecember 21, 2011 in Medicine & Health / Health

 Variations in health care spending by Medicare and Blue Cross Blue Shield of Texas (BCBSTX) are similar throughout the state despite previous research, which found significant spending differences between the private and commercial sector in McAllen, Texas.
 The latest research results from the University of Texas Health e Center at Houston (UTHealth), the Commonwealth Fund, and the Brookings Institution are published in the December issue of the American Journal of Managed Care.